 I signed up to be a room parent.
 What am I supposed to be doing?

-We have put together an official Room Parent Guide to give you a better sense of what the role entails, as well as some tools and ideas to help you be more successful.
+We have put together a Room Parent Guide to give you a better sense of what the role entails, as well as some tools and ideas to help you be more successful.